 - Painters tape or duct tape.
 Use this on the back of the letters to help keep them straight and together- especially on windy days.

 - U-Pins can be used in place of tape.

 - Rubber mallet.
 If you can’t push a stake in past some rocks, give it a few whacks with the mallet.
 Boom!
 You’re staked.

 - Hand drill.
-Some areas DO indeed require drilling of holes into the ground for signs.
-Consider this if you run into multiple hard to stake yards.
+Some areas DO indeed require the drilling of holes into the ground for signs.
+Consider this if you run into multiple hard-to-stake yards.

 - Zip ties.
-I use these to keep my sign groupings together when I have multiple signs in one night to set up.
+Use these to keep my sign groupings together when I have multiple signs in one night to set up.
 Don’t forget something to cut the zips off, though!

 6. Transportation For Yard Cards